Why Dental Implants Are Your Best Option For Replacing Missing Teeth

 1. Function as Natural Teeth

 Did you know that titanium—the metal used in dental implants—is biocompatible with living bone and has the unique ability to actually fuse with your jaw?
 So just as natural teeth have roots that serve as anchors, dental implants have a similar solid attachment to the jawbone.
-Dr. Kirsch and Dr. Jacobs can insert the implant into your jaw during a simple and painless procedure.
+Dr. Kirsch, Dr. Jacobs and Dr. Zambetti can insert the implant into your jaw during a simple and painless procedure.
 Then, over the course of a couple months, the screw will become completely fused with the bone, allowing the implant to feel and look completely natural and even indistinguishable from your other teeth.
 Because of the solid fusion, your new tooth will never slip or shift like dentures do and feel like natural teeth.
 Dental implants are a game changer, allowing you to eat, speak, and smile with complete confidence.

 2. Implants may last a Lifetime